Platanus occidentalis: Description

-Platanus occidentalis can often be easily distinguished from other trees by its mottled bark which flakes off in large irregular masses, leaving the surface mottled and gray, greenish-white and brown.
+Platanus occidentalis can often be easily distinguished from other trees by its mottled bark that flakes off in large, irregular masses, leaving the surface mottled and gray, greenish-white, and brown.
 The bark of all trees has to yield to a growing trunk by stretching, splitting, or infilling, but sycamore bark is more rigid and less elastic than the bark of other trees, so to accommodate the growth of the wood underneath, the tree sheds it in large, brittle pieces.

 A sycamore can grow to massive proportions, typically reaching up to 30 to 40 m high and 1.5 to 2 m in diameter when grown in deep soils.
 The largest of the species have been measured to 53 m, and nearly 4 m in diameter.
 Larger specimens were recorded in historical times.
 In 1744, a Shenandoah Valley settler named Joseph Hampton and two sons lived for most of the year in a hollow sycamore in what is now Clarke County, Virginia.
 In 1770, at Point Pleasant, Virginia (now in West Virginia), near the junction of the Kanawha and Ohio Rivers, George Washington recorded in his journal a sycamore measuring 44 ft 10 in in circumference at 3 ft from the ground.

 The sycamore tree is often divided near the ground into several secondary trunks, very free from branches.
 Spreading limbs at the top make an irregular, open head.
 Roots are fibrous.
 The trunks of large trees are often hollow.

 Another peculiarity is the way the leaves grow sticky, green buds.
-In early August, most trees will have tiny buds nestled in the axils of their leaves which will produce the leaves of the coming year.
+In early August, most trees have tiny buds nestled in the axils of their leaves, which produce the leaves of the coming year.
 The sycamore branch apparently has no such buds.
-Instead there is an enlargement of the petiole which encloses the bud in a tight-fitting case at the base of the petiole.
+Instead, an enlargement of the petiole encloses the bud in a tight-fitting case at the base of the petiole.